 - Human Papillomavirus (HPV) - if your child is over 12 years old

 |Vaccines plan an important role in keeping your child healthy before, during and after transplant.
 For transplant patients there are special guidelines and recommendations.
 Download a copy of our brochure and learn what vaccines are safe for your teen.

 - Vaccines for Transplant Teens Brochure

-After the heart transplant, your child cannot receive any vaccines for three months.
+After the heart transplant, your child cannot receive any vaccines for 6 months.
 Your child also cannot receive any live vaccines at any time because his immune system is weak.
 Your child could get the disease the vaccine is trying to prevent.
-Live vaccines include the measles, mumps and rubella (MMR), smallpox and chicken pox.
+Live vaccines include measles, mumps and rubella (MMR), smallpox and chicken pox.

 - After the heart transplant, make an appointment with your local pediatrician or family doctor.
 This gives your local doctor a chance to check your child and update his chart with new medicines.